-Recognizing that his company's goal of sustainable forest management was compatible with public goals such as open space protection, wildlife habitat improvement, and air and water quality enhancement, Hull worked with Keith Ross of the New England Forestry Foundation to
+Recognizing that his company's goal of sustainable forest management was compatible with public goals such as open space protection, wildlife habitat improvement, and air and water quality enhancement, Hull worked with Keith Ross of the New England Forestry Foundation to convince non-profit groups and state agencies to purchase the development rights to the properties.

-Grants from the National Fish and Wildlife Foundation, the Norcross Wildlife Foundation, and the Frank Stanley Beveridge Foundation supported the project, and the conservation restrictions are held by the New England Forestry Foundation, the Massachusetts Division of Fisheries and Wildlife, the Massachusetts Department of Conservation and Recreation, and the Springfield Water and Sewer Commission.37
+Grants from the National Fish and Wildlife Foundation, the Norcross Wildlife Foundation, and the Frank Stanley Beveridge Foundation supported the project, and the conservation restrictions are held by the New England Forestry Foundation, the Massachusetts Division of Fisheries and Wildlife, the Massachusetts Department of Conservation and Recreation, and the Springfield Water and Sewer Commission.
+46

-According to a project overview by NEFF, these properties support local forest-based economies in 18 communities and most of the properties are adjacent to other lands already under permanent protection.38 The forests have been certified for the Forest Stewardship Council's SmartWood program, which is part of the Rainforest Alliance's Sustainable Forestry Division, according to Hull Forest Products.
+According to a project overview by NEFF, these properties support local forest-based economies in 18 communities and most of the properties are adjacent to other lands already under permanent protection.
+The forests have been certified for the Forest Stewardship Council's SmartWood program, which is part of the Rainforest Alliance's Sustainable Forestry Division, according to Hull Forest Products.